11 Reasons the USA & the World Will End Within the Next 100 Years

 • War risk as weapons get cheaper and increase in range and destructive power

 This is one reason why I think there is an increasing retreat from globalism, which is to say, increasingly large societies and governing groups.
-Even the nation state, which peaked last centruey, after colonialism declined, may be doomed as their citizens gain more and more power.
+Even the nation-state, which peaked last century, after colonialism declined, may be doomed as its citizens gain more and more power.

 Global unrest is already here, in case you have not noticed.